 Alexander was also a merchant from Creetown.He also owned a ship in partnership with Patrick Brown of Barharrow- a sloop named the 'Ferry Town'.
 At the time of Alexander's death in 1771 he was owed £36-5s by the government as his half of a bounty due to he and Patrick Brown for the employment of the 'Ferry Town' in the Herring Fishery in 1766 and 1767.

-Alexander Hughan married Mary Gerrant, and although they had three children survive to adulthood, the gravestone in Kirkmabreck kirk yard also mentions the burial of three other children- Elizabeth Goldie Hughan, William Hughan and Mary McCulloch Hughan.After their name is the year '1769'...I imagine that this must be interpreted as the four young children all dying in the year 1769, just two years before their father.
+Alexander Hughan married Margaret Gerrant, and although they had three children survive to adulthood, the gravestone in Kirkmabreck kirk yard also mentions the burial of three other children- Elizabeth Goldie Hughan, William Hughan and Mary McCulloch Hughan.After their name is the year '1769'...I imagine that this must be interpreted as the three young children all dying in the year 1769, just two years before their father.

 The Scots tended to have fairly fixed naming patterns for their children, and so the first son was usually named after his paternal grandfather.
 In the case of this family the paternal grandfather was merchant Thomas Hughan, so Thomas Hughan son of Alexander and later known as "Thomas Hughan of Airds" was most likely the first born son of his parents, born c.1758-1760.

-His siblings – Alexander and Jane, and the four children who died young- must have been born during the decade 1760-1770.
+His siblings – Alexander and Jane, and the three children who died young- must have been born during the decade 1760-1770.